Dr-Fabulous/fabulous-config/README.md

 - new mappings for quickly building and running projects
 - new mappings for navigating quickfix lists, location lists and buffers.
 - new mappings for fuzzy finding files, ctags, fast grep (ripgrep), commits, open buffers and :help tags
+- new mappings for easily invoking makefiles
+- new mappings for quickly reusing shell commands

 ## install
 This configuration depends on [fzf](https://github.com/junegunn/fzf), [ripgrep](https://github.com/BurntSushi/ripgrep) and [batcat](https://github.com/sharkdp/bat).